golioth/docs/docs/device-management/5-ota/5-migrating-from-releases/README.md

 it from the Cohort.
 This causes the device to receive OTA updates using the old Releases workflow, as if it never belonged to a Cohort.
-Note that moving the device out of a Cohort does not trigger an OTA manifest update on the device, even if it starts being affected by a Release.
-However, the next time the device reads the OTA manifest, the Golioth Cloud will respond with whatever release manifest the device should receive through the Releases workflow.
+Note that moving the device out of a Cohort does not trigger an OTA manifest update on the device, even if there is an active Release that targets it.
+However, the next time the device fetches the OTA manifest, the Golioth Cloud will respond with whatever release manifest the device should receive through the Releases workflow.

 ## Disabling the Releases workflow for your project